Mondovino: Production

 Mondovino was filmed with a hand held Sony PD-150 digital camcorder over the course of 4 years by Jonathan Nossiter with the assistance of Uruguayan filmmaker Juan Pittaluga and documentary photographer Stephanie Pommez for a budget around $400,000.
 Over 500 hours of original film was shot at locations in seven countries on three continents in five languages (French, Italian, Spanish, English and Portuguese).
 The footage from the handheld DV was blown up and transferred to 35 mm by Tommaso Vergallo.

 The film was shot entirely in single camera, about 60% of the time operated by Nossiter with the camera on his hip while he is conversing with the subject.
 The film features no narration.
 The cinematography does frequently employ "intense" zooms, sometimes right up to the subject's eyeballs, which Nossiter explains as a necessary means to keep the handheld camera in focus.

+Release

+Theatrical release

-Mondovino opened in France November 3, 2004 and received mostly positive reviews among film critics and much buzz (both positive and negative) among the French wine industry.
-It was later released in the United Kingdom on December 10 of that year and in U.S. release March 23, 2005.
-On July 12, 2005, the DVD version was released, including Director Commentary as well as a Bonus featurette Quo Vademus?, an episode of a ten-hour television series that is scheduled for an eventual DVD release of its own.
+Mondovino opened in France on November 3, 2004 and received mostly positive reviews among film critics and much buzz (both positive and negative) among the French wine industry.
+It was later released in the United Kingdom on December 10 of that year and in the U.S. on March 23, 2005.

+Home media

+On July 12, 2005, the DVD version was released, including Director Commentary as well as a Bonus featurette entitled Quo Vademus?, an episode of a ten-hour television series that is scheduled for an eventual DVD release of its own.